twist-code/twist-code/README.md

 ## Objective

-As a dedicated and detail-oriented cybersecurity professional with a strong foundation in network security, ethical hacking, and incident response, I aim to leverage my skills and experience as a SOC Analyst.
+As a detail-oriented cybersecurity professional with a strong foundation in network security, ethical hacking, and incident response, I aim to leverage my skills and experience as a SOC Analyst.
 My goal is to contribute to a resilient and secure IT environment, continuously improving threat detection and response capabilities.

 <h2>👨‍💻 Cybersecurity Projects:</h2>